dovecot/documentation/source/configuration_manual/authentication/password_schemes.rst

 * **CRYPT**: Traditional DES-crypted password in ``/etc/passwd (e.g. "pass" =
   vpvKh.SaNbR6s)``

-.. versionchanged:: v2.4;v3.0 DES and MD5 based crypt are disabled by default.
+.. dovecotchanged:: 2.4.0,3.0.0 DES and MD5 based crypt are disabled by default.

  * Dovecot uses libc's ``crypt()`` function, which means that CRYPT is usually able to recognize MD5-CRYPT and possibly also other password schemes.
 See